Sensory play ideas and Montessori toys for babies ages 12-18 months

 The more these connections are stimulated, the stronger they become.

-Studies show that practicing mindfulness decreases aggressive behavior in children, and helps children with autism spectrum disorder in the areas of self-regulation, focus and social interaction.
+Studies show that practicing mindfulness decreases aggressive behavior in children, and helps children with an autism spectrum disorder in the areas of self-regulation, focus and social interaction.

 If that’s the case, what form of toys and entertainment should you invest in?